juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   bucket: https://<BUCKET>.s3.<REGION>.amazonaws.com
   access-key: <ACCESS_KEY>
   secret-key: <SECRET_KEY>
-  # Adjust mount pod timezone, defaults to UTC
+  # Adjust mount pod timezone, defaults to UTC.
   # envs: "{TZ: Asia/Shanghai}"
-  # You can also choose to format a volume within the mount pod
-  # fill in format options below
+  # You can also choose to format a volume within the mount pod fill in format options below.
   # format-options: trash-days=1,block-size=4096
 ```

+Fields description:

 - `name`: The JuiceFS file system name.
 - `metaurl`: Connection URL for metadata engine.
-Read [Metadata Engine](https://juicefs.com/docs/community/databases_for_metadata) for details.
+Read [Set Up Metadata Engine](https://juicefs.com/docs/community/databases_for_metadata) for details.
 - `storage`: Object storage type, such as `s3`, `gs`, `oss`.
 Read [Set Up Object Storage](https://juicefs.com/docs/community/how_to_setup_object_storage) for the full supported list.
 - `bucket`: Bucket URL.
 Read [Set Up Object Storage](https://juicefs.com/docs/community/how_to_setup_object_storage) to learn how to setup different object storage.
 - `access-key`/`secret-key`: Object storage credentials.
 - `envs`：Mount pod environment variables.
-- `format-options`: Options used when creating a JuiceFS volume, see [`juicefs format`](https://juicefs.com/docs/zh/community/command_reference#format).
+- `format-options`: Options used when creating a JuiceFS volume, see [`juicefs format`](https://juicefs.com/docs/community/command_reference#format).
 This options is only available in v0.13.3 and above.

 Information like `access-key` can be specified both as a Secret `stringData` field, and inside `format-options`.
 If provided in both places, `format-options` will take precedence.

-### Cloud service edition
+### Cloud service

-Before continue, you should have already [created a filesystem](https://juicefs.com/docs/zh/cloud/getting_started#create-file-system).
+Before continue, you should have already [created a file system](https://juicefs.com/docs/cloud/getting_started#create-file-system).

 Create Kubernetes Secret: